K\"all\'en-Lehmann Spectral Representation of the Scalar SU(2) Glueball: Results and Discussion

 where $d$ is a parameter which controls the noise level, identical to that of \cite{Asakawa:2000tr}.
 The mock data set is then generated as

 These mock data sets were then inverted, ignoring $C(\tau_0)$, for various values of $N$ and $d$, using the method of \cref{sec:method}, to test the robustness of the method.
 No inversions without positivity constraints were performed, as significant positivity violations were observed in initial trials.
 Here we used $N_\omega = 1000$ in the construction of $\boldsymbol{K}$.
 The results are shown in \cref{fig:toymodel}.
 Both more data-points, or less noise, are found to improve the quality of the reconstruction.
-Interestingly, more data-points do lead to a greater variance in the reconstructions, though their quality is improved with the number of data-points.
-A direct comparison with \cite[Figure 4]{Asakawa:2000tr} is complicated by the absence of uncertainties on that Figure, but the performance of the methods seems comparable using the naked eye.
+A direct comparison with \cite[Figure 4]{Asakawa:2000tr} is complicated by the absence of uncertainties on that figure, but the performance of the methods seems comparable to the naked eye.